College Admissions Glossary P-S

-Part-Time: A part-time student enrolls for fewer credits than the college or university requires for full-time enrollment.
+Part-Time: A part-time student enrolls in fewer credits than the college or university requires for full-time enrollment.

-Plagiarism: Plagiarism involves copying another's work, writing, ideas or expression without giving appropriate credit to the author and attempting to present them as one's own.
-To avoid plagiarizing someone else’s work, set off the text with quotation marks and attribute the quote to the source.
+Plagiarism: Plagiarism is copying work without giving credit to the original author.
+To prevent plagiarism, add quotation marks and attribute the quote to the source.

 Preferential Packaging: Preferential packaging occurs when a college or university gives a more favorable financial aid package to students they are recruiting.
-A more favorable financial aid package can include a greater amount of financial aid as compared with financial need.
-A more favorable financial aid package can also include a more desirable mix of the various types of financial aid, such as more grants than loans.
+A more favorable financial aid package can include a greater amount of financial aid.

-Prerequisite: A prerequisite is a class that must be taken before a student takes a more advanced class.
-For example, calculus is a prerequisite for differential equations.
+Prerequisite: A prerequisite is a class that must be taken before a student can take a more advanced class.
+For example, English 101 is a prerequisite for English 201.

-Priority Deadline: A priority deadline is the date by which students should apply for admission to a college or university for first consideration.
+Priority Deadline: A priority deadline is the date by which students should apply for admission to a college or university.
 Colleges use priority deadlines to encourage students to apply for admission earlier.

-Private College: A private college is a college that is privately funded and not controlled by the government.
-Also known as independent colleges.
+Private College: Also known as independent, a private college is a college that is privately funded and not controlled by the government.
 There are two types of private colleges, non-profit and for-profit.

-Probation: Probation occurs when a student fails to meet the academic performance requirements set by his or her college.
+Probation: Probation occurs when a student fails to meet the academic requirements of a college.

 Quarters: Quarters are an academic term where the academic year is split into four parts, rather than two semesters or three trimesters.

-Reach School: A reach school is a college that is less likely to admit the student, based on the student’s academic background.
-Typically, the student’s admissions test scores will fall below the bottom 25th percentile of students enrolled at the college.
+Reach School: A reach school is a college that is less likely to admit the student, based on their academic background.
+Typically, the test scores will fall below the bottom 25th percentile of students enrolled at the college.

-Regular Decision: Regular decision is the typical admissions process, in which students apply by the standard deadline.
+Regular Decision: Regular decision is the typical admissions process, of which students apply by the standard deadline.

 Rejected: A student whose application for admission is rejected is not admitted by the college or university.

-Retention Rate: The retention rate is the percentage of full-time, first-time students who return to the college for their sophomore year.
+Retention Rate: The percentage of full-time, first-time students who return to the college for their sophomore year.

 Rising Senior: A rising senior is between the junior and senior years.